How to Binge Eat Your Way Through Keelung Night Market

 A Keelung Night Market vendor standing behind a pile of chicken rolls and fish ball soup

-These are rolls of chicken meat and vegetable pieces that have been deep fried so that the outer skin is crispy, but the interior is soft.
+These are rolls of meat and vegetable pieces that have been deep fried so that the outer skin is crispy, but the interior is soft.
 A portion (NT 60) is cut into slices and served on a small plate with sweet and savory sauce.

 For vegetarians, there’s a veggie version of this at another stall (see below)!